 Children: taxons, Biota-Summaries

-Content: Element containing a description and/or list of the characteristic biota of the assessment target.
-It contains a list of nodes describing the characteristic biota (text descriptions and/or list of taxa).
+Content: It contains a list of nodes describing the characteristic biota (text descriptions and/or list of taxa).

 The characteristic native biota includes the genes, populations, species, assemblages of species and their key interactions that: (i) compositionally distinguish an ecosystem type from others (diagnostic components); and (ii) are central in driving ecosystem dynamics and function, such as ecosystem engineers, trophic or structural dominants, or functionally unique elements (functional components) (Bland et al, 2016).
 In some cases in the assessment the characteristic native biota is not explicit, thus we need to consider this definition to properly assign the list of nodes and text description of biota.